 - A brief description of your firm’s biggest litigation loss in the past two years with names of opposing counsel.

-- The size of your firm’s litigation department in Florida and firmwide as of Dec.
-31, 2021.
+- The size of your firm’s litigation department in Florida and firmwide as of submission date.
 (Please specify the number of partners, associates and other).

 - The revenue percentage of the litigation department compared to overall firm revenue.